lisa-lumos/Snowflake/04-databases-tables-views.md

 - columnar format allows for efficient analytical queries
 - each column in a partition is compressed

-Clustering metadata for a table:
+Clustering metadata for a table contains:
 - num of partitions
 - num of partitions with overlapping vals
 - overlap depth of partitions (clustering depth)